Sergio-E-Zanotto/linguistic_characterization_US_presidentialcampaign_speeches/README.md

 ## Contact

-## Contact

 **Sergio Eugenio Zanotto**
-University of Konstanz — Centre of Excellence "The Politics of Inequality" Department of Linguistics / Department of Political Science sergio.zanotto@uni-konstanz.de
+> University of Konstanz — Centre of Excellence "The Politics of Inequality"
+> Department of Linguistics / Department of Political Science
+> sergio.zanotto@uni-konstanz.de